This website no longer supports Internet Explorer 11. Please use a more up-to-date browser such as Firefox, Chrome for better viewing and usability.

 Abstract

-SOILSCAPE harnesses the power of Cultural and Creative Industries (CCIs), artists, and civil society organisations (CSOs) to promote soil preservation across Europe and beyond.
-Working with experts from the worlds of soil sciences, arts, decision-making, and humanities, this project coordinated by AFES seeks to cultivate soil literacy and celebrate soils through creative approaches, engaging citizens & professionals on this journey.
-SOILSCAPE's objectives include:
+SoilScape harnesses the power of cultural and creative industries (CCIs), artists and civil society organisations (CSOs) to promote soil preservation across Europe and beyond.
+Led by (Association Française pour l'Etude du Sol) AFES, this project brings together experts from soil science, the arts, decision-making and the humanities to cultivate soil literacy and celebrate soils through creative approaches, engaging citizens and professionals in this endeavour.

 • understanding human-soil relations